suvrat-joshi/Mininet-Implementation-of-Cristian-s-Algorithm/README.md

   :∼$ sudo mn
 ```

 Once we hit enter it will show the setting up part and then we will enter to mininet CLI.
-In the CLI we can use diﬀerent commands like mininet>nodes which will show us the nodes in the network topology.
+In the CLI we can use diﬀerent commands like <b>mininet>nodes</b> which will show us the nodes in the network topology.
 Information about other commands can be gained using help command.

-Now since the network topology we setup has two hosts h1 and h2, for implementation of Cristian‘s algorithm we need to make one as time-server and another as client/host.
+Now since the network topology we setup has two hosts h1 and h2, for implementation of <b>Cristian‘s algorithm</b> we need to make one as time-server and another as client/host.
 Check the IP address of any one of the host which we intend to make timeserver.
 For this case we have considered h1 to be time-server, so we need to enter the command

 ```sh
   mininet>h1 ifconﬁg